-A chess game usually consists of three phases: opening, middlegame and endgame.
-In the opening phase, all pieces are developed, king is castled, queen developed and rooks brought to open files.
-In the middle game lots of chess ideas evolve, pieces maneuvered, strategies are implemented to gain advantage, attacks are launched and strong defenses are set-up.
-The endgame are the most original form of chess as every player has to evolve plans to convert their advantages into a win and the defensive side has to reduce the advantage and try to hold a draw.
+A chess game usually consists of three phases: opening, middlegame, and endgame.
+In the opening phase, all pieces are developed, the king is castled, the queen is developed and rooks are brought to open files.
+In the middle game lots of chess ideas evolve, pieces are maneuvered, strategies are implemented to gain an advantage, attacks are launched and strong defenses are set up.
+The endgame is the most original form of chess as every player has to evolve plans to convert their advantages into a win and the defensive side has to reduce the advantage and try to hold a draw.

-Pawn endings are relatively simple form of endgame, but are they are complex in its own way.
+Pawn endings are a relatively simple form of endgame but are they are complex in their own way.
 Pawn endings have the unique character of arising from other positions.

-Pawn Endings have techniques of its own.
+These Endings have techniques of their own.
 Three endings below are chosen carefully to illustrate the importance of king movement in such positions.

 Pawn ending’s outcome depends pure on calculation ability of a player and learning pawn endings helps one to improve this very skill.
 In pawn endings one of the main points to remember is the King Opposition technique.
 Now let us enjoy the beauty of the pawn endings.